Skip to main content

 Criminal liability

-If in scope (user-to-user or search service): You need proactive detection of suicide, self-harm, and eating disorder content (not just reactive moderation); "highly effective" age assurance; recommender systems that actively filter harmful content from children's feeds.
-Keyword filters are explicitly insufficient—Ofcom expects contextual understanding.
-Note: Pure 1-to-1 AI companions without user sharing features may fall outside OSA scope (see exemptions).
+Services in scope (user-to-user or search) must implement proactive detection of suicide, self-harm, and eating disorder content; highly effective age assurance; recommender systems that filter harmful content from children's feeds.
+Keyword filters explicitly insufficient - Ofcom expects contextual understanding.
+Note: Pure 1-to-1 AI companions without user sharing features may fall outside OSA scope.

 Cite This